petercardi/sql-homework/README.md

 ## Introduction

 Suppose we were building an application that allows users to build resumes.
-In this data model we have tables for `users`, `resumes`, `employments` and `employment_details`.
-Logically in our application, each user has one resume.
-Each resume consists of multiple of employments.
-Each employment consists of a collection of employment details.
+In this data model we have tables for `users`, `resumes`, `employments` and `employments_resumes`.
+Logically in our application, each user may have as many employments and resumes as they want.
+A resume consists of multiple of employments, for which the relationship is stored in `employments_resumes`.

 Recall that `\d` in `PostgreSQL` lists all relations (or tables) in the database, and `\d table_name` lists the specific structure of `table_name`.
 So to get more details about these tables, spend some time getting familiar with their structure and where they connect (e.g. spots where we can join data).